-First, the most critical factor under our risk management and insurance considerations is Ontario Soccer must ensure our members are compliant with the policies and procedures regarding participant registration and insurance coverage.
+The most critical factor under our risk management and insurance considerations is Ontario Soccer must ensure our members are compliant with the policies and procedures regarding participant registration and insurance coverage.
 Without exception, all participants must be registered in OSCAR, Ontario Soccer's official registry.
 Without this registration, there is no standard accident and liability insurance coverage.

 As we know, there are different types of risks associated with participating in sport and soccer.
 The current situation has potentially added to the assumption of risk.
 Ontario Soccer's insurance underwriter has provided us with an exclusion notice, which we are sharing with our membership at this time.
-The exclusion clause will be effective July 1, 2020 for Ontario Soccer.
-We have inquired with our insurance broker to see if additional insurance coverage is available, and they have informed us that there is no such "pandemic" coverage currently available.

 This pandemic exclusion clause is not specific to our sport in Ontario and is being applied across amateur sport throughout Canada.
-Considering this, Ontario Soccer has received guidance from our legal counsel and as a first step, has proceeded with an update to the Youth and Adult Participant Waivers that we recommend all members and affiliated Clubs and Academies utilize for registration purposes once we Return to Play.
+Considering this, Ontario Soccer has received guidance from our legal counsel and as a first step, have proceeded with an update to the Youth and Adult Participant Waivers for all members of affiliated Clubs and Academies to utilize for registration purposes.
 Please see the "Legal Considerations" section for more information.

 Members must note the risk and liability for return to play is at the local community level where implementation takes place.
-Ultimately, Ontario Soccer and each of their members/affiliated Clubs and Academies are independently operated; affiliated organizations must be comfortable and prepared for the appropriate and reasonable steps taken to mitigate risks associated with approving and/or implementing any form of soccer programming under a Return to Play Plan.
+Ontario Soccer and each of their members/affiliated Clubs and Academies are independently operated.
+Affiliated organizations must be comfortable and prepared to take appropriate and reasonable steps to mitigate risks associated with approving and/or implementing any form of soccer programming under a Return to Play Plan.